Configuring SNMPv3 Trap Receivers in Python

 Async-First Trap Ingestion Architecture

 Synchronous trap handlers block the event loop during alarm storms, causing UDP buffer overflows, packet loss, and cascading socket timeouts.
-Leveraging Python’s native asyncio event loop prevents backpressure from propagating to the network stack while preserving exact SNMPv3 security context validation.
+Python’s native asyncio event loop prevents backpressure from propagating to the network stack while preserving exact SNMPv3 security context validation.

 This ingestion pattern serves as the telemetry ingress point for the broader Core Architecture & Log Taxonomy framework, ensuring consistent schema mapping across multi-vendor equipment.
 The architecture decouples UDP socket ingestion from downstream processing via a bounded asyncio.Queue, guaranteeing that the network transport layer never stalls during heavy fault correlation workloads.